netscaler/netscaler-helm-charts/netscaler-gslb-controller/README.md

     ```
     en feature lb,cs,ssl,gslb
     ```
+- Above configurations can be automated by the controller by supplying additional parameters
+  - Use the following additional parameters:
+     ```
+      --set nsIP=<NSIP>,adcCredentialSecret=<Secret-for-NetScaler-credentials>
+     ```
+     Example:
+     ```
+     helm install gslb-controller netscaler/citrix-gslb-controller --set localRegion=<local-cluster-region>,localCluster=<local-cluster-name>,sitedata[0].siteName=<site1-name>,sitedata[0].siteIp=<site1-ip-address>,sitedata[0].secretName=<site1-login-file>,sitedata[0].siteRegion=<site1-region-name>,sitedata[1].siteName=<site2-name>,sitedata[1].siteIp=<site2-ip-address>,sitedata[1].secretName=<site2-login-file>,sitedata[1].siteRegion=<site2-region-name>,license.accept=yes,crds.install=true,adcCredentialSecret=<Secret-for-NetScaler-credentials> --set nsIP=<NSIP>
+     ```
+  -  You determine the NS_IP IP address needed by the controller to communicate with NetScaler.
+The IP address might be anyone of the following depending on the type of NetScaler deployment:

+   -  (Standalone appliances) NSIP - The management IP address of a standalone NetScaler appliance.
+For more information, see [IP Addressing in NetScaler](https://docs.netscaler.com/en-us/citrix-adc/current-release/networking/ip-addressing.html).

+    -  (Appliances in High Availability mode) SNIP - The subnet IP address.
+For more information, see [IP Addressing in NetScaler](https://docs.netscaler.com/en-us/citrix-adc/current-release/networking/ip-addressing.htmlddressing.htmlddressing.htmlddressing.htmlddressing.html).

+    -  (Appliances in Clustered mode) CLIP - The cluster management IP (CLIP) address for a clustered NetScaler deployment.
+For more information, see [IP addressing for a cluster](https://docs.netscaler.com/en-us/citrix-adc/current-release/clustering/cluster-overview/ip-addressing.html)l

 - For static proximity, the location database has to be applied externally
     ```
-    add locationfile /var/netscaler/inbuilt_db/Netscaler_InBuilt_GeoIP_DB_IPv4
+    add locationfile /var/netscaler/inbuilt_db/Citrix_Netscaler_InBuilt_GeoIP_DB_IPv4
     ```

 #### Create system User account for NSIC in NetScaler

 NetScaler ingress controller configures the NetScaler using a system user account of the NetScaler.
 The system user account should have certain privileges so that the NSIC has permission configure the following on the NetScaler: